 All medications MUST be kept and DISPENSED through the nurse's office.
 A medication release form must be signed by the parent before any medication (non-prescription or prescription) can be administered to a child.
 The form is available in the office.

 At all grade levels, school parties are planned for three occasions a year: Halloween, Christmas, and Valentine's Day.
-Special educational activities are also appropriate for Thanksgiving.
+Special activities are also appropriate for Thanksgiving.
 Additional activities are appropriate in the primary grades (K-2) at Easter and May Day.
-There will be NO end-of-the-year parties.
-School parties will be held the last 20 minutes of the school day.
+Teachers are able to have end-of-the-year parties.
+School parties will be held the last 30 minutes of the school day.
 Birthday parties may NOT be held during the instructional day.
-It a parent wishes to bring cupcakes to be given to students as they leave for the day, he/she may do so.
-Students are not allowed to pass out party invitations at school.
+It a parent wishes to bring non editable items such as pencils, erasers or something similar they may.

 Students (Grades 1-5) go to the library for a regularly scheduled class once a week.
 During this time, they may check out books.
 Only one book may be checked out at a time.
 Books that are lost need to be paid for, by cash or check, to the library.
 Library privileges may be withheld if books are not returned, are lost or damaged.
 Damage includes a missing barcode, spine label, or damaged pages.